In case you haven’t heard the news, Donald Trump has nominated Jeff Sessions to be the new Attorney General.

 Now, more than ever, they will need a skilled criminal defense attorney who has experience handling these types of cases, who understands how to defend against them, and who knows how to advocate for the best possible outcome.

 At the Neal Davis Law Firm, we specialize in these types of cases.
-If you or a loved one have been accused of possessing or distributing child pornography – or another federal offense – schedule a free consultation with our expert attorneys to start building your defense.
+If you or a loved one have been accused of possessing or distributing child pornography – or another federal offense – schedule a consultation with our expert attorneys to start building your defense.